 - Fruits and vegetables should be organic as much as possible.

-- For the turkey eaters: Keep in mind that the healthiest and tastiest turkeys are 100% organic, free-range, and antibiotics /hormone-free.
+- Keep in mind that the healthiest and tastiest turkeys are 100% organic – antibiotic/hormone-free and free-range.

-- Do not forget to stay hydrated throughout the day and meal.
+- Do not forget to stay hydrated throughout the day and during meals.
 This is essential when you are having alcoholic beverages.

 These are a few ideas for your Thanksgiving celebration:

-- Being Thankful: When you are ready to eat, ask each guest to mention the things that they are grateful for – at least three.
+- Express Thankful: When you are ready to eat, ask each guest to mention the things that they are grateful for – at least a couple.

-- List the Positives: Ask each member at the table to mention positive qualities about the person to their left and their right.
+- List All Positives: Ask each member at the table to mention positive qualities about the person to their left and their right.

-- Redirect: When hot touchy topics arise, jokingly remind your guests that politics, religion, money, or family conflicts are impolite subjects at the dinner table.
+- Redirect: When hot touchy topics arise, jokingly remind your guests that politics, religion, money, or family conflicts can be addressed another day.

 - Introduce Positive Games and Topics: Keeping guests positively engaged and active deters inactivity.
 This comes in handy as most of us are over-stuffed after dinner and almost ready to suffer a diabetic coma due to sugar spikes from feasting.
 So, any kind of movement is always welcome and highly beneficial.

-- Donate: While remaining grateful, it is always great to extend our help to others.
-It’s a good time to donate to non-profit organizations.
+- Donate: While remaining grateful, it is always great to extend help to others.
+It’s a good time to donate to non-profit organizations that support your values.
 You can even be more proactive and ask your guests if they would like to donate to a charity of their choice.

-Having the right focus during this Thanksgiving can make a more connected, healthier, and happier experience for all.
-Besides enjoying a delicious meal and keeping engaged, this holiday can nurture your body and mind, as well as your relationships.
+Having the right focus during this Thanksgiving can create a more connected, healthier, and happier experience for all.
+Besides enjoying a delicious meal, this holiday can nurture your mind as well as your relationships.
 Let’s demonstrate and experience the real tradition of Thanksgiving!!!

 To a Fitter Healthier You,